wikimedia/search-extra/README.md

 Extra Queries and Filters [![Build Status](https://integration.wikimedia.org/ci/buildStatus/icon?job=search-extra)](https://integration.wikimedia.org/ci/job/search-extra)
 =========================

-The plan is for this to include any extra queries and filters we end up creating to make search nice for Wikimedia.
-At this point it only contains:
+The plan is for this to include any extra queries, filters, and native scripts we end up creating to make search nice for Wikimedia.
+At this point it only
+contains:

 Filters:
 * [source_regex](docs/source_regex.md) - An nGram accelerated regular